langchain-ai/chat-langchain/DEPLOYMENT.md

 # Deployment

-We recommend when deploying Chat LangChain JS, you use Vercel for the frontend & edge API, and GitHub action for the recurring ingestion tasks.
+We recommend when deploying Chat LangChain, you use Vercel for the frontend, GCP Cloud Run for the backend API, and GitHub action for the recurring ingestion tasks.
 This setup provides a simple and effective way to deploy and manage your application.

 ## Prerequisites